ekcoh/gtest-memleak-detector/README.md

 ## Requirements
 The project depends on the open source [Google Test](https://github.com/google/googletest) project.
-You can import and add Google Test yourself or let the CMake script of this project download and build it for you by setting the CMake property GTEST_MEMLEAK_DETECTOR_DOWNLOAD_GTEST to ON (default).
-If you already have Google Test added to your project, set GTEST_POLICIES_DOWNLOAD_GTEST to OFF.
+Google Test dependency is managed via FetchContent (requires CMake 3.11+) which means that if a parent project already includes it that version will be used.
+If not, this project will fetch it from GitHub.

 ## Getting started
 To start using the memory leak detector, simply add the project as a sub-directory